amsxna060/amsxna060/README.md

 ## 🚀 Professional Summary

-Backend Software Engineer and AI Solutions Developer specializing in API development, automation, and cloud deployments.
-Passionate about building scalable systems that integrate cutting-edge AI capabilities with robust backend infrastructure.
-Currently pursuing B.Tech in Computer Science & Technology at LNCT Bhopal while developing enterprise-grade applications.
+Software Developer with 3+ years of experience in automation, API development, and backend applications.
+Proficient in Python, FastAPI, and SQL databases with hands-on experience in AI integration, cloud deployment, and modern web technologies.
+Strong background in client collaboration and delivering practical automation solutions.

 ## 🛠️ Technical Skills